-PART B - to be completed by a Church Priest or Minister to confirm eligibility where a Baptism ate of Dedication is not provided Full r name of child Chur ch Pries st or minister Addr ess Tele phone From your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.
-6 Criterion 5 Priority will next be given to children of other Christian denominations 11 whose membership is evidenced by a minister of religion.
-Criterion 6 Priority will next be given to children of other faiths 12 whose membership is evid by a religious leader.
-8 Priority will next be given to children of other faiths 12 whose membership is evidenced by a religious leader.
-8 1 Longium that the information municipal characters are incorrected
+PART B - to be completed by a Church Priest or Minister to confirm eligibility where a Baptism Cert ificate or Certification ate of Dedication is not provided Full name of child Chur ch Pries st or minister Addr ess Tele phone From your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.
+6 Criterion 5 Priority will next be given to children of other Christian denominations 11 who membership is evidenced by a minister of religion.
+Priority will next be given to children of other Christian denominations 11 whose membership is evidenced by a minister of religion.
+Criterion 6 Priority will next be given to children of other faiths 12 whose membership is evide by a religious leader.
+8 Loon firm that the inform nation provided above is accurate